hakancenkalinoglu/ConferenceManagementApplication/README.md

 # Salesforce DX Project: Next Steps
+This is a udemy course study for improving Salesforce Developer skills.
+Course link: "https://www.udemy.com/course/salesforce-apex-rest-webservice-with-custom-app-development/"
 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.

 ## How Do You Plan to Deploy Your Changes?